MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 1. Matrices are assumed to be zero indexed (not 1 indexed).
 This means the first element of a matrix $M$ is $m_{00}$ not $m_{11}$.
 This is because the math will be implemented in C (which uses zero indexed arrays).
 2. Thruster numbers (1-8) are used by the control board's user facing components.
 However, this math will use thruster indices (0-7) where `index = number - 1`.
 This is b
+3. Rotations about axis (angular velocities / DoFs) are referred to as "xrot" (about x), "yrot" (about y), and "zrot" (about z).
-3. The terms "pitch", "roll", and "yaw" are used to describe rotational DoFs, as well as orientation in 3D space.
-The context these words are used in should make it clear which is being used.
+4. The terms "pitch", "roll", and "yaw" are used to describe the vehicle's orientation in space.
 "Pitch" is angular velocity about the x-axis, "roll" is angular rotation about the y-axis, and "yaw" is angular velocity about the z-axis.
-4. Velocities in DoFs are normalized (meaning -1.0 to 1.0).
+5. Velocities in DoFs are normalized (meaning -1.0 to 1.0).

 ### System Assumptions

 - Vehicle is capable of motion exclusively in each of 6 degrees of freedom (DoFs).
 These are three translational DoFs, and three rotational DoFs.
+- The vehicle's speed in positive and negative directions are roughly equal for each DoF.
 - Thruster orientations are fixed.
 Gimbaled thruster vehicles are not supported.
 - At most 8 thrusters (less is fine)
 - System has 3D orientation information
 - System has depth information
-- System does not have translational position information
+- System does **not** have translational position information

 ### Example Vehicle